 Budgeting for Your Move

 Still wondering how to move across the country without going broke?
-There’s no doubt about it: moving is expensive.
+There’s no doubt about it: Moving is expensive.

-And don’t forget to include the additional costs of moving, like a down payment on your new place, or first and last month’s rent, and the cost of setting up your new home with all the essentials.
+As you make your moving budget, don’t forget to include the additional costs of moving, like a down payment on your new place, or first and last month’s rent, and the cost of setting up your new home with all the essentials.

 On top of that, moving often coincides with changing jobs, which may mean that you have a few weeks where you could be without a paycheck.
 All of this makes moving across the country financially draining for many people.